trezor/blockbook/docs/api.md

 GET /api/v1/block/<block height | block hash>
 GET /api/v1/estimatefee/<number of blocks>
 GET /api/v1/sendtx/<hex tx data>
 POST /api/v1/sendtx/ (hex tx data in request body)
 ```

 ### Socket.io API

 Socket.io interface is provided at `/socket.io/`.
 The interface also can be explored using Blockbook Socket.io Test Page found at `/test-socketio.html`.

 The legacy API is provided as is and will not be further developed.

-The legacy API is currently (Blockbook v0.3.5) also accessible without the */v1/* prefix, however in the future versions the version less access will be removed.
+The legacy API is currently (as of Blockbook v0.4.0) also accessible without the _/v1/_ prefix, however in the future versions the version less access will be removed.

 ## API V2